MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Logging.md

 accomplished by running the `RegisterManifest.ps1` from an elevated PowerShell prompt.

-The script is located in the the install directory and should be run from that location.
+The script is located in the the $PSHOME directory and should be run from that location.

 ### Unregistering the PowerShell event provider on Windows